J.P. Crawford Player Props: Mariners vs. Astros

 J.P.
 Crawford At The Plate

-- Crawford has had at least one RBI in 25.3% of his games this year (20 of 79), with two or more RBI eight times (10.1%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 26.3% of his games this year, Crawford has had at least one RBI.
+He's picked up more than one in 10.0% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.